greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_OPERATOR.html.md

 Refer to [User-defined Operators](https://www.postgresql.org/docs/12/xoper.html) in the PostgreSQL documentation for further information.

-XXX Any functions used to implement the operator must be defined as `IMMUTABLE`.
-XXX
+Any functions used to implement the operator must be defined as `IMMUTABLE`.

 It is not possible to specify an operator's lexical precedence in `CREATE OPERATOR`, because the parser's precedence behavior is hard-wired.
 See [Operator Precedence](https://www.postgresql.org/docs/12/sql-syntax-lexical.html#SQL-PRECEDENCE) in the PostgreSQL documentation for precedence details.